mark-wiemer-org/ahkpp/docs/FullV2Integration.md

 ### New commands

--   Debug AHK and Attach (`ahk++.debug.attach`): Like Debug AHK Script, except attach to the debug session for advanced use-cases.
+-   Debug AHK and Attach (`ahk++.debugAttach`): Like Debug AHK Script, except attach to the debug session for advanced use-cases.
 Requires zero-plusplus.vscode-autohotkey-debug.
--   Debug AHK with Params (`ahk++.debug.params`): Like Debug AHK Script, except add user-provided command-line arguments to the debugger for advanced use-cases.
+-   Debug AHK with Params (`ahk++.debugParams`): Like Debug AHK Script, except add user-provided command-line arguments to the debugger for advanced use-cases.
 Requires zero-plusplus.vscode-autohotkey-debug.
 -   Run AHK++ Diagnostic (`ahk++.diagnostic.full`): Effectively restart the AHK v2 features of the app.
 Future work may do a full reset of the entire AHK++ extension.
--   ahk2.export.symbols
+-   Export AHK Symbols (`ahk++.exportSymbols`): Exports application functions and classes to a new file.
 -   ahk2.stop
 -   ahk2.generate.comment
 -   ahk2.updateversioninfo